haltaro/animating-alpha-and-beta/README.md

 # animating-alpha-and-beta
 Making animation of $\alpha$ and $\beta$ for given symbols.
 The codes depend on functions defined in [Machine learning for trading](https://www.udacity.com/course/machine-learning-for-trading--ud501) at Udacity.
-Refer the class.
+Refer to the class.

 ![fig/ab.gif](fig/ab.gif)